How to Find Odd and Even Numbers In Java?

 Conclusion:

-If still, you have any doubts or confusion about the Odd and Even numbers program, then let us know in the comment section and we will be happy to clarify your doubts.
+If you still have any doubts or confusion about the Odd and Even numbers program, then let us know in the comment section, and we will be happy to clarify your doubts.

 I love open-source technologies and am very passionate about software development.
 I like to share my knowledge with others, especially on technology that's why I have given all the examples as simple as possible to understand for beginners.
 All the code posted on my blog is developed, compiled, and tested in my development environment.
 If you find any mistakes or bugs, Please drop an email to softwaretestingo.com@gmail.com, or You can join me on Linkedin.